Matthew 27:46/Mark 15:34 – ‘Why have you forsaken me?’

 This one moment of suffering surpasses all the suffering of the world:

 ‘No further entry of the Supreme God into the tangle and bewilderment of finitude can be conceived.
 All that we can suffer of physical or mental anguish is within the divine experience; he has know it all himself.
-He does not leave this world to suffer while he remains at ease apart; all the suffering of the world is him’ (Temple, cited by Morris).
+He does not leave this world to suffer while he remains at ease apart; all the suffering of the world is him’ (William Temple, cited by Morris).

 But then it is over: